datacarpentry/sql-ecology-lesson/instructor-notes.md

 ## Motivation and Framing

-See this slide deck as an intro for the lesson:
+See this slide deck as a sample intro for the lesson:
 [SQL Intro Deck](https://speakerdeck.com/christinalk/data-carpentry-sql-introduction)

 Key points: